CristhianMichels/CristhianMichels/README.md

 I am a technical high school student in Multimedia (3/4) at IFRS and currently work as a programming fellow on institutional projects.

-I use this space to share projects developed through academic work and personal practice.
+Projects developed through academic and personal work.

 #### Technologies and tools